Technigo/project-weather-app/README.md

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?

 I had a few problems in this project.
 The hardest problem I faced was logging the 5 coming days from the API.
-I was able to log them but with the wrong temperature.
-I've done a lot of research but haven't been able to fix this yet.
-I'm striving to fix it as soon as possible.
+What I'm striving to do next is to implement geolocation so the user can see the weather where he or she is at the moment based on their gps.